19hours/sg-statutes/Acts/Allied Health Professions Act.md

 (3) If the complainant refuses or fails, without reasonable cause, to comply with the order under subsection (1), the Complaints Committee may dismiss the matter.

-(4) If the registered allied health professional refuses or fails, without reasonable cause, to comply with the order under subsection (1), the Complaints Committee may proceed to make a direction under section 42(4)(b)(i) or (c).
+(4) If the registered allied health professional refuses or fails, without reasonable cause, to comply with the order under subsection (1), the Complaints Committee may proceed to make any direction under section 42(4)(b)(i) or (c).

-(5) If for any reason the mediation does not take place or the matter is not amicably resolved through mediation, the Complaints Committee or another Complaints Committee appointed in its place may make any order or direction under section 42(4)(b)(i) or (c) as it thinks fit.
+(5) If for any reason the mediation does not take place or the matter is not amicably resolved through mediation, the Complaints Committee or another Complaints Committee appointed in its place may make any direction under section 42(4)(b)(i) or (c) as it thinks fit.

 (6) Where the matter is amicably resolved through mediation, the Complaints Committee or another Complaints Committee appointed in its place may —